By: Valerie Goddard, staff assistant, Governmental Relations Division

 “If they are flexible and willing to work their tails off for a little bit, then it’s going to pay off in the end.
 And they’ll love doing it.
 I think it will surprise them how much they actually love being a veterinarian in a community with so great a need and an abundance of appreciation.”

-To learn more about the Veterinary Medicine Loan Repayment Program, visit AVMA’s website here.
+Learn more about the Veterinary Medicine Loan Repayment Program.